solliancenet/tech-immersion-data-ai/ai-exp2/README.md

     > Notice the addition of the `sentiment` field in the results.
 The value contained in this field is a numeric prediction made by a machine learning model about the sentiment of the contents of the `translated_text` field in the tweet.
 The `translated_text` field was used to standardize the scores against a single language (English in the case).
 Scores range from 0 to 1.
 Scores close to 1 indicate positive sentiment, and scores close to 0 indicate negative sentiment.
 Scores in the middle are considered to be neutral in the expression of sentiment.
 In the record above, the sentiment was determined to be neutral, 0.5, by the ML model.

     > In addition to the `sentiment` field, you may have also noticed two new objects within the search documents, `extracted_entities` and `named_entities`.
 These properties are part of the `EntityRecognitionSkill` added through the Azure portal, but are not included in the search documents by default.
 We added these using the REST APIs to further enhance the enrichments available in search index.

-45. Return to the `PipelineEnhancer` console app, and enter **X** at the command prompt to exit the console application.

 ## Task 4: Query data in the Azure portal